 What is H2S Gas Used For?

-Hydrogen sulphide (H2S) gas is a colourless, highly toxic gas with a distinctive odour similar to rotten eggs.
+Hydrogen sulfide (H2S) gas is a colorless, highly toxic gas with a distinctive odor similar to rotten eggs.
 Despite its hazardous nature, Hydrogen sulphide has several industrial applications, including:

 Refining and Petrochemical Industries